Photo: World Meteorological Organization, CC BY-NC-ND 2.0

 ECMWF is currently the lead centre for upper-air observation monitoring.

-The WMO is developing a modernised system of the quality management of the surface-based components of the WMO Integrated Global Observation System (WIGOS).
-The WDQMS will result in the near-real-time monitoring and identification of observational data quality issues and, if needed, follow-up actions on a station-by-station basis.
+The WMO is developing a modernised system of the quality management of the surface-based components of the WMO Integrated Global Observing System (WIGOS).
+The WIGOS Data Quality Monitoring System (WDQMS) web tool, developed jointly by WMO and ECMWF, became fully operational in March 2020.

 For more details about ECMWF's work on observation monitoring, see Monitoring of the observing system.

 ECMWF became the WMO lead centre for wave forecast verification in June 2018 with formal approval at WMO Executive Council EC-70, following recommendations at CBS-16 in November 2016 and at JCOMM-5 in October 2017.
 Participating centres provide forecasts of wave parameters and 10 m wind speed, and the lead centre computes and publishes scores for these forecasts.
-The technical implementation is ongoing, with three centres providing forecast data on a regular basis, and several others providing test datasets.
+The project has reached full operational status with a monthly data update and a three-monthly update of scores.
+More details are available on the Lead Centre for Wave Forecast Verification web page.

 We also develop and maintain an archive for extended-range (subseasonal) forecasts to support the WMO Subseasonal to Seasonal Prediction Project (S2S).